 The road to war

-What follows is an online version of an exhibition currently on display in the Upper Library exhibition cases (right).
-Click on any image to view a larger version.
-The physical exhibition will be on display until mid-June 2013.
-Non-members of the College must make an appointment before visiting.
+What follows is an online version of an exhibition which was on display in the Upper Library exhibition cases from October 2012 until June 2013.

 All images are copyright The Queen's College and may not be reproduced without permission.